 The jury for the Theatertreffen chooses the ten productions invited to Theatertreffen and consists of seven theatre critics.
 These jurors are usually serving three years in succession.
-The jury is appointed by the director of the Theatertreffen and the director of the Berliner Festspiele and the German Federal Cultural Foundation.
+The jury is appointed jointly by the director of the Theatertreffen, the director of the Berliner Festspiele and the German Federal Cultural Foundation.

 Cornelia Fiedler was born in 1978 and studied Ethnology and Cultural Journalism in Munich.
 She has been working as a freelance journalist and critic since 2008, writing for media like Süddeutsche Zeitung, nachtkritik.de, Theater heute and Münchner Feuilleton.
 She also works as a lecturer in Media and Creative Writing seminars (both at universities and as part of trade union education programmes), as a ghost writer and a moderator.
 She was a jury member for Körber Studio Junge Regie in Hamburg (2015) and for the Mülheimer Theatertage (2017–2019).

 Born in Kaufbeuren in 1962, he studied Modern German Literature and Journalism in Munich.
 He has been a music and theatre critic for Süddeutsche Zeitung and Tempo since 1985 and an arts editor of Der Spiegel since 1994.